nagan319/recreating-ML-history/Rumelhart.md

 A_transposed = A.T
 ```

- The shape of Numpy arrays can be found using the 'shape' function, and they can be easily reshaped using 'reshape':
+ The shape of Numpy arrays can be found using the '.shape' function, and they can be easily reshaped using '.reshape':

  ```python
 A = np.array([[1, 2], [3, 4], [5, 6]])